Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Introduction

 \subsection{Acknowledgement}

-We wish to thank Gavin Brown for numerous helpful discussions during this project.
-Sumayya Mohsin was supported by the Lahore University of Management Sciences for a doctoral studentship and Muhammad Imran Qureshi was supported by a research grant INSS2308 of the Interdisciplinary Research Center of Intelligent and Secure Systems at the King Fahd University of Petroleum and Minerals, Dhahran, Saudi Arabia.
+We wish to thank Gavin Brown for many helpful discussions during this project.
+We are also grateful to an anonymous referee for their comments that helped us improve the exposition of the article.
+SM would like to thank Lahore University of Management Sciences for a doctoral studentship and MIQ was supported by a research grant number INSS2308 of the Interdisciplinary Research Center of Intelligent and Secure Systems at the King Fahd University of Petroleum and Minerals, Dhahran, Saudi Arabia.